 Olivia Buntaine (she/her) believes in theater that brings everyone to the table - starting with those of us who haven't been invited.
 She is the Founder and Artistic Director of Project Nongenue - a theater company which centralizes the voices of women and marginalized identities in the classical canon.
 Based in New York and Los Angeles, she is chasing the artistic creation of liberation after violence.
 Classically trained as an actor through the British American Drama Academy, Olivia now finds more opportunities for trouble-making on the other side of the table - working as a director, writer, and intimacy director.
 Her artistic practice lives in reinventing the stories western society is steeped in by placing marginalized folks at the center of them, digging up dead roots and replanting narrative seeds of revolution, and creating a few new myths along the way.
-She likes coffee, ensembleship, the Cranberries, and attempting to reconcile her fandom of viking history with feminism.
+Olivia is currently a Masters candidate at the New School College of Performing Arts in Arts Entrepreneurship and Directing.
+She likes coffee, ensembleship, the Cranberries, and attempting to reconcile her love of viking history with feminism.

 View her artistic practice deck here.